In the market for a medal, US rugby 7s finish just short - WHIZ News

 “We’re gutted.
 Hugely gutted.
 Sevens is brutal — little moments, little referee calls go your way, don’t go your way,” U.S. coach Mike Friday said.
 “That’s the difference between being in the medal rounds tomorrow or not.
 Unfortunately, we’ve just fallen on the wrong side this evening.”

-Defending champion Fiji, New Zealand, Britain and Argentina, all long-established rugby territory, will contest the Olympic semifinals on Wednesday.
+Fiji beat New Zealand 27-12 in the final Wednesday to to clinch back-to-back Olympic titles, and Argentina beat Britain for bronze.

-The best the U.S. men can finish now is fifth.
-It’s an improvement from Rio de Janeiro five years ago, where they placed ninth when rugby sevens made its debut on the Olympic program.
+The best the U.S. men could finish after their quarterfinal loss with fifth.
+In the end, they lost the fifth-place playoff to South Africa.
+Still, it’s an improvement from Rio de Janeiro five years ago, where they placed ninth when rugby sevens made its debut on the Olympic program.

 “We’ve come from being no-hopers in 2014, to participating in 2016, to being contenders in Tokyo,” Friday, who coached the England and Kenya national sevens teams before joining the U.S. program in 2014, said after the narrow loss to Britain.
 “But for a decision or two, or a bounce of the ball, we might be in the medal rounds.”